Freedmen's Bureau: Gender roles

-Freedman's Bureau agents initially complained that freedwomen were refusing to contract their labor.
+Freedmen's Bureau agents initially complained that freedwomen were refusing to contract their labor.
 One of the first actions black families took for independence was to withdraw women's labor from fieldwork.
 The Bureau attempted to force freedwomen to work by insisting that their husbands sign contracts making the whole family available as field labor in the cotton industry, and by declaring that unemployed freedwomen should be treated as vagrants just as black men were.
 The Bureau did allow some exceptions, such as married women with employed husbands, and some "worthy" women who had been widowed or abandoned and had large families of small children to care for.
-"Unworthy" women, meaning the unruly and prostitutes, were usually the ones subjected to punishment for vagrancy.
+Women considered "unworthy" by the Bureau, were often penalized.

 Before the Civil War the enslaved could not marry legally, and most marriages had been informal, although planters often presided over "marriage" ceremonies for their enslaved.
 After the war, the Freedmen's Bureau performed numerous marriages for freed couples who asked for it.
 As many husbands, wives, and children had been forcibly separated under slavery, the Bureau agents helped families reunite after the war.
 The Bureau had an informal regional communications system that allowed agents to send inquiries and provide answers.
 It sometimes provided transportation to reunite families.
 Freedmen and freedwomen turned to the Bureau for assistance in resolving issues of abandonment and divorce.